Format Guide: MP3 vs WAV

 Frequently Asked Questions

-Does WAV improve MP3 quality?
+Does MP3 to WAV improve sound quality?